mamewotoko/malarm/README.md

 - fix vibrator timing
 - fix bug when native player is used....
 - automated build check using 2.x, 4.x SDK
-- change webview into photo view
+- change webview into photo view, movie player...
 - add source of malarm_test into this repository
-- use multiple choice dialog to implement site preference
 - Volume preference is 0 initially (but 5 is used as default value)
+- support podcast
 - horizontal design
 - Design for tablets
     scale of web contents